Requirements for Admission

 Candidates for admission to the Program in Environmental Design are expected to meet the general requirements for admission to the university.
 See Undergraduate Admission in the General Information section for specific requirements.

 High school students or prospective transfer students from other universities are encouraged to participate in “Be a CU Student for a Day” or other visitation programs co-sponsored by the program and the CU-Boulder Office of Admissions.
-Information on campus visitation programs may be obtained by contacting the Office of Admissions at 303-492-6301, or www.colorado.edu/admissions/undergraduate/visit.
+Information on campus visitation programs and ENVD tours may be obtained on our Visit ENVD page.
 Policy questions may be directed to 303-492-7711 or ENVDoffice@colorado.edu.

 Undergraduate major in Environmental Design